apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 other and bindings to standard device APIs.
 This enables you to invoke native code from JavaScript.

-Cordova provides a minimal set of plugins called core plugin.
+Cordova provides a minimal set of plugins called core plugins.
 These core plugins provide your application to access device capabilities such as battery, camera, contacts, etc. Refer
 [Plugin APIs](../../cordova/plugins/pluginapis.html) for further details.